-The Insecure Deserialization Vulnerability was first reported on January 12th, 2019 by researchers at Tencent Security Xuanwu Lab.
-This vulnerability allows attackers to execute arbitrary code on the target server when they are able to inject malicious data into the JSON string being passed to the deserialize method.
+The Insecure Deserialization Vulnerability was first reported on January 12th, 2019, by Tencent Security Xuanwu Lab researchers.
+This vulnerability allows attackers to execute arbitrary code on the target server when they can inject malicious data into the JSON string being passed to the deserialize method.

 Which versions of PHP could be affected?